Chiral and flavor oscillations in a hyperentangled neutrino state

-The state in Eq. \eqref{neutrino_time_evolution} has three degrees-of-freedom: chirality, spin and flavor.
-To characterize the flavor dynamics, we have to trace out the chirality and the spin from the density matrix $\rho_{e}(t)= \ket{\nu_{e}(t)} \bra{\nu_{e}(t)}$ which describes the joint spin-chirality-flavor density matrix.
-The state \eqref{neutrino_time_evolution} can be written as
+The state in Eq. (\ref{neutrino_time_evolution}) has three DoFs: chirality, spin and flavor.
+The flavor dynamics is obtained by tracing out the chirality and the spin from the density matrix $\rho_{e}(t)= \ket{\nu_{e}(t)} \bra{\nu_{e}(t)}$ which describes the joint spin-chirality-flavor state.
+The state given in Eq.~(\ref{neutrino_time_evolution}) can be written as

 where $\ket{\downarrow} \equiv \ket{-}$, $\ket{C_{+1(-1)}}$ is the left (right) chiral state and the flavor part of the state $\ket{\tilde{\Psi}(c)}$ reads

 with the time-dependent coefficients

 and $\omega_{i}(c)$ is the probability amplitude for the chirality $c$ of the mass eigenstate $i$